pythexcel/notification_system/readme.md

 flask seed_recruit
 to import initial seed data for the recruit system

-when need to push development to server
+## docker setup for staging

+# for staging docker
-sudo docker-compose push
+sudo docker-compose -f docker-compose-staging.yml build sudo docker-compose -f docker-compose-staging.yml up sudo docker-compose -f docker-compose-staging.yml push

 ## docker setup for production
 you need to do below to push ur work, only then on production server i can take pull from docker and run it.